Ali Khamenei

-Born into the Khamenei family, he studied at a hawza in his hometown Mashhad, later settling in Qom in 1958 where he attended the classes of Ruhollah Khomeini.
-Khamenei became involved in opposition to Mohammad Reza Pahlavi, the shah of Iran, and was arrested six times before being exiled for three years by the Shah's regime.
-Khamenei was a mainstream figure in the 1978–1979 Iranian Revolution, and upon its success, held many posts in the newly established Islamic Republic of Iran.
+Born in Mashhad to the Khamenei family, he studied at a hawza there before settling in Qom in 1958, where he attended the classes of Ruhollah Khomeini.
+Khamenei became involved in opposition to Mohammad Reza Pahlavi, and was arrested six times before being exiled for three years by the Pahlavi government.
+Khamenei was a mainstream figure in the Iranian Revolution, and upon its success, held many posts in the newly established Islamic republic.
 In the aftermath of the revolution, he was the target of an attempted assassination that paralysed his right arm.
-There have been continued assassination threats against Ali Khamenei by Israel.
 Khamenei served as the third president of Iran from 1981 to 1989 during the Iran–Iraq War, when he also developed close ties to the Islamic Revolutionary Guard Corps (IRGC).
-After the death of Khomeini in 1989, Khamenei was elected supreme leader by the Assembly of Experts.
+After the death of Ruhollah Khomeini in 1989, Khamenei was elected supreme leader by the Assembly of Experts.
+During the deliberations, Khamenei expressed reservations about his own religious qualifications and suitability for the position, as he was a mid-ranking cleric and did not meet the constitutional requirement of marja'.
+The constitution was subsequently amended to remove that requirement, and the Assembly reconfirmed his leadership later that year.

 As supreme leader, Khamenei supported Iran's nuclear program for civilian use while issuing a fatwa forbidding the production of weapons of mass destruction.
-Khamenei favoured economic privatization of state-owned industries and, with oil and gas reserves, transformed Iran into an "energy superpower".
-His foreign policy has centered on Shia Islamism and exporting the Iranian Revolution.
-Under Khamenei, Iran supported the "Axis of Resistance" coalition in the Syrian civil war, War in Iraq, Yemeni civil war and the Gaza war, as well as Russia during its invasion of Ukraine.
-A staunch critic of Israel and of Zionism, Khamenei has supported the Palestinians in the Israeli–Palestinian conflict; his rhetoric has included calls for Israel's destruction and antisemitic tropes.
-Under Khamenei, Iran has been involved in proxy wars with Israel and Saudi Arabia; in 2025, tensions with Israel escalated to a 12-day armed conflict.
+In 2015, Khamenei endorsed the Iran nuclear deal, which restricted Iran's nuclear activities in exchange for sanctions relief, but the agreement unraveled after the United States withdrew from it in 2018.
+He favoured economic privatization of Iranian state-owned industries and, using its oil and gas reserves, transformed Iran into an "energy superpower".
+His foreign policy centered on Shia Islamism and exporting the Islamic Revolution.
+Khamenei played a pivotal role in shaping Iran's military and paramilitary apparatus following the 1979 Islamic Revolution, especially the IRGC, transforming it into a primary tool for domestic control and regional influence, in turn making Iran a regional power.
+Under Khamenei, Iran supported the Axis of Resistance coalition in the Syrian civil war, the War in Iraq, the Yemeni civil war, and the Gaza war, as well as Russia during the Russo-Ukrainian war.
+A staunch critic of Israel and of Zionism, Khamenei supported the Palestinians in the Israeli–Palestinian conflict; his rhetoric included calls for Israel's destruction and antisemitic tropes.
+Under Khamenei, Iran was involved in proxy wars with Israel and Saudi Arabia.
+In 2025 and 2026, tensions with Israel and the United States escalated into the Twelve-Day War and an ongoing conflict, during the latter of which Khamenei was assassinated.
+The Assembly of Experts elected his son Mojtaba as successor on 8 March.
+Khamenei's state funeral took place from 3 July to 9 July and drew millions from across Iran.